So how do you choose the correct ring?

 - Measure the inside of the ring from left to right, on the inside measurement.

 2a.
-I do not have a current ring, how can I measure?
+I do not have a current ring, how can I measure to get the right size?

 - Any metal ring or hard plastic eg; A nut will work the same as above.